olivierfriard/boris_docs/index.rst

 .. image:: new_observation_playlist.png
    :alt: Playlist
-   :width: 1200px
+   :width: 60%

 In the **Media tab** there are two playlists.
 In the **Media file paths** playlist you can add one or more media files using the **Add media** button.
+The media will be played for few seconds in order to extract media parameters like media length and the number of frames by second (to enable the frame-by-frame mode).

+.. note:: If the media length and/or the number of frames by second are not available and if FFmpeg is available, BORIS will ask you for an accurate analysis of the selected media (duration about 1 minute).

 The **Remove media** button can be used to remove the selected media files.

 All the media types reported at http://www.videolan.org/vlc/features.html can be played in BORIS.
 The media queued in the *Media file paths* will be played sequentially.
-This means that an event occurring at time _t~x~_ in the media file queued as second (e.g. second_video.mp4) in the playlist will be scored as happening at time _t~1~_+_t~x~_ (where t1 is the duration of the first media file, e.g. first_video.mp4).
+This means that an event occurring at time t\ :sub:`x`\  in the media file queued as second (e.g. second_video.mp4) in the playlist will be scored as happening at time t\ :sub:`1`\  + t\ :sub:`x`\  (where t\ :sub:`1`\  is the duration of the first media file, e.g. first_video.mp4).

 BORIS also allows simultaneous playback of two media recorded independently (e.g. videos recorded from different points in a room; or a video and an audio recording of the same observation).
-The videos to be played simultaneously can be loaded in the *Media file paths for second player* playlist.
+The videos to be played simultaneously can be loaded in the **Media file paths for second player** playlist.
 In this case only one video per playlist is accepted.
+If the two media are not synchronised you can specify a time offset for the second player.

 Click OK to start coding.
 The **Observation** window will be closed and you'll be transferred to the main **BORIS** window.